vicramon/ember-tutorial/chapters/introduction.md

 ## Tutorial Requirements

-This tutorial is designed for developers with basic knowledge of Javascript, CoffeeScript, and Ruby on Rails.
+This tutorial is designed for developers with basic knowledge of Javascript and Ruby on Rails.
 You should have a Rails development environment setup on your computer if you want to follow along.

-## It's in CoffeeScript
+## There are both Javascript and CoffeeScript Versions

-I wrote this tutorial in CoffeeScript because I use CoffeeScript when I write Ember.
-I think it results in cleaner code, which I care deeply about.
-If you're going to do full-time development with Ember then I feel like you are better off using CoffeeScript.
+I originally wrote this tutorial in CoffeeScript because I use CoffeeScript when I write Ember.
+I think it results in cleaner code.
+If you're going to do full-time development with Ember then I feel like you are better off with CoffeeScript.

-I'm not necessarily anti-javascript though, so if you'd like a Javascript version of this tutorial let me know.
-If I get enough demand for it I'll do it.
-I considered doing it regardless, but I just wanted to get this thing published.
+However, I know that there are many people don't know or like CoffeeScript, so I went ahead and made a Javascript version too.
+Just use the toggle in the upper right of the page to switch languages.

-As a heads up, [JS2Coffee.org](http://js2coffee.org/) can convert any CoffeeScript code to Javascript and vice versa.
+As a heads up for CoffeeScript learners, [JS2Coffee.org](http://js2coffee.org/) can convert any CoffeeScript code to Javascript and vice versa.

 ## Testing